NTAWolf/pyExamPrepper/README.md

 # pyExamPrepper
 A lightweight quiz program for user-created quizzes.
 Useful for reading up on exams or the family structure of the in-laws!

-## Upcoming, revised quiz syntax
+## Quiz syntax
-- Use ? to show that the line is a question
+- Lines starting with '?' are questions
-- Questions can span multiple lines, provided that each line is prepended with ?
+- A question can span multiple lines, provided that each line is prepended with '?'
-Answers always immediately follow questions.
-If there is a blank line after - the question, it is ignored.
-- Answers may span multiple nonempty lines
+- Answers are 1 or more non-empty lines, and must be immediately after a question
+- Answers end with the beginning of a new question, or with an empty line
-Categories are non-question that are not part of an answer, i.e. lines that - come after an empty line or another category.
+- Categories are plain lines that are not part of an answer, i.e. free-standing.
+They may be followed directly by a question.
-- Categories can only span one line.
+- Categories span only one line
+- Empty categories are ignored.
-Categories are ignored if they are empty, i.e. are not followed by any - questions before the end of file, or next category.
+- A category is empty if it is not followed by any questions before the next category or the end of the file.
+- Lines are considered a comment and ignored if the first non-whitespace character is a percentage sign, %.
+- Comment lines can be placed anywhere; in a question, in an answer, before or after a category.
+They are ignored regardless.
 - Media files may be referred to in questions and answers, using square brackets around the file name at the beginning of a line.
+(To be implemented)

-### example
+### Feature demonstrating quiz
-    ?What does the French flag look like?
-    [french_flag.png]
+*Note that the actual quiz should not be indented.
+The quiz is also in the file examples/syntax_demo.ep*

+    Basics
+    ?My first question (start with question mark)
+    And the first answer (immediately following the question) ?My second question
+    % A sneaky comment between question and answer; it will be ignored And the second answer (it will be seen as immediately following the question, since the comment is ignored)
+    % Another comment
+    ?My third question
+    My third answer

+    Multiline options
+    ?This question
+    ?can span many
+    ?lines
+    And its answer
+    can span many lines,
+    as well (but doesn't have to)
+    ?You want an empty line in your question?
+    Just use whitespace!
+This could be a single space with the space bar, as here:

+    The question continues here, as the preceding line is not empty.

+    This line is ignored - it will not show up in the quiz, as it is neither a question nor a non-empty category.

+        % indented comments
+        % are also possible

+    Future category (not implemented yet)
+    ?[south_korea_flag.png]
+    ?Which country has this flag?
+    South Korea!
-    ?What is the meaning of this figure?
+    ?What bird is this?
-    ?[somefigure.jpg]
-    Yadda yadda answer here
+    ?[mockingbird.wav]
+    The mockingbird
+    ?Draw the schematics for a simple rectifier.
+    [rectifier.jpg]